Music Has the Right to Children: Influence

 The album has been noted as a major influence on the electronic music genre.
 Fact magazine identified Lone, Gold Panda, Lapalux, Tim Hecker, Leyland Kirby, Bibio, Four Tet, and Ulrich Schnauss as musicians directly influenced by the album, calling it not "just a classic album or many people's personal favourite," but also "an artifact in its own lifetime, a present-day relic that recalls an innocent time in more ways than one."

-For many years, PBS 106.7FM in Melbourne have made a ritual of playing "Olson" every weekday morning at 6am.